Linking Dispersive-Medium Uncertainty to Clutter Analysis in Single-Snapshot FDA-MIMO-GPR: Propagation of Medium Uncertainty to Clutter Statistics

 A larger $\gamma(p)$ indicates that a greater portion of the target energy falls within the principal clutter subspace, whereas a larger $\eta(p)$ implies improved separability between the target and the clutter subspace.

-Therefore, when medium randomness increases and causes both the effective rank of $\bm R_c$ and $p_\rho$ to grow, the principal clutter subspace will generally occupy a broader portion of the observation space.
-For a fixed target steering vector $\bm a_t$, this typically leads to an increase in $\gamma(p_\rho)$ and a decrease in $\eta(p_\rho)$, implying a deterioration in target--clutter separability.
-In this sense, the impact of uncertainty in dispersive media on detection performance can ultimately be attributed to its expansion effect on the clutter-covariance spectral structure and the dimension of the effective clutter subspace.
+Accordingly, when medium randomness increases and causes both the effective rank of $\bm R_c$ and $p_\rho$ to grow, the principal clutter subspace generally occupies a broader portion of the observation space.
+For a fixed target steering vector $\bm a_t$, this typically increases $\gamma(p_\rho)$ and decreases $\eta(p_\rho)$, implying degraded target--clutter separability.
+In this sense, the effect of uncertainty in dispersive media on detection performance can be traced to its expansion of the clutter-covariance spectral structure and of the effective clutter subspace dimension.